 Changing your name

 You cannot change your name until you are 16 years old.
 Between 16 and 18, you can complete a change of name deed with parental consent.

 Local council care

 You can only be taken into care if you are under 18 and the local authority has obtained a court order.
 You have a right to know why you are in care, under which law and how long you are likely to remain there.

 You can be accommodated by a local authority without a court order if a parent requests it or gives permission.
 However, the local authority must take your wishes into account.
-Further information may be available from the Who Cares Trust (see under heading Further help).
+Further information may be available from Become (see under heading Further help).